mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

   <figcaption><p>At the beginning of this process, my hobby Ethereum Zig implementation underperformed the official Go implementation by about 40%.</p></figcaption>
 </figure>

-Recently, I made what I thought was a simple refactoring to my benchmarking script, and my app's performance tanked.
+Recently, I made what I thought was a simple refactoring to my benchmarking script, but my app's performance tanked.
 I identified the relevant change as the difference between these two commands:

 ```bash
 $ echo '60016000526001601ff3' | xxd -r -p | zig build run -Doptimize=ReleaseFast